 Step 5.
 Then lift both arms upward in a diagonal direction to form a “Y”, pull the shoulders back, and hold for a second.

 Step 6.
 Lower your arms back to the starting position.

 Step 7.
-Lastly lift both arms upward and to the side to form a “T” and hold for a second before returning to the start position.
+Lastly lift both arms upward and to the side to form a “T”, pull shoulders back, and hold for a second before returning to the start position.

 In one ACE-sponsored study which sought out to find the best back exercises for muscle activation via electromyographic testing, the I-Y-T raise outperformed others by targeting the middle and lower trapezius muscles.

 When performing the I-Y-T exercise, make sure to start off light and focus on your form before adding weight.

 Step 1.
 Loaded your barbell and let it rest on the ground.